 You should also note that most simple dismissal case hearings take 1-2 days, medium complexity case hearings take 3-5 days and high complexity case hearings take 6-10 days.

-In addition to the above costs there may other expenses which may include expert fees or for a medical report.
+In addition to the above costs there may be other expenses which include expert fees or for a medical report.

-Sometimes you may have legal expenses insurance that may cover your legal fees, because this will avoid or reduce the impact of legal costs.
-However, please note that insurers will also expect you to make good efforts to settle claims where this is sensible and might withdraw funding if you do not comply with their guidance.
-Your insurer may try to encourage you to use their panel of solicitors, but you are free to select your own.
+Sometimes you may have Legal Expenses Insurance (often covered through Home Buildings Insurance Cover) that cover your legal fees, inevitably this will avoid or reduce the impact of legal costs.
+However, please note that insurers will also expect you to make good efforts to settle claims where this is a sensible approach and resultantly, they might withdraw funding if you do not comply with their guidance.
+Your insurer may try to encourage you to use their own panel of solicitors, but you are free to select your own Solicitor of your choice.